pahlse/pyfao56-rice/README.md

 # pyfao56
 A Python implementation of the FAO-56 dual crop coefficient approach for crop water use estimation and irrigation scheduling

-The pyfao56 Python package facilitates FAO-56 computations of daily soil water balance using the dual crop coefficient method to estimate crop evapotranspiration (ET).
+The pyfao56 python package facilitates fao-56 computations of daily soil water balance using the dual crop coefficient method to estimate crop evapotranspiration (et).

 The FAO-56 method is described in the following documentation:
 [Allen, R. G., Pereira, L. S., Raes, D., Smith, M., 1998.
 FAO Irrigation and Drainage Paper No. 56.
 Crop Evapotranspiration: Guidelines for Computing Crop Water Requirements.
 Food and Agriculture Organization of the United Nations, Rome Italy.](http://www.fao.org/3/x0490e/x0490e00.htm)